 About the Kansas Legislative Internship Program

-Internships will begin the week of January 11, 2016, the first day of the 2016 Legislative Session and end in April.
-A mandatory Intern Orientation will be held on the Thursday prior to the beginning of the legislative session on January 7, 2016.
+Internships will begin in January 2019, the first day of the 2019 Legislative Session, and end in April.
+A mandatory Intern Orientation will be held on the Thursday prior to the beginning of the legislative session.
 Each intern will be assigned to a specific legislator by the Intern Coordinator.
 Placements are based upon applicant’s experience, partisan preference and interests.
 Interns are required to attend a minimum of 12 days during the legislative session.
 Specific hours required for the internship will be agreed upon by the intern and his/her assigned legislator.

 - Requesting a Legislator